Google Analytics 4: A Data Collection Strategy

 With the increasing demand for user privacy, it has become more difficult to track online users of multiple devices across multiple platforms, sites, and apps.
+These new privacy demands will also affect the new Google Analytics 4.

 You need data to measure, analyze, and optimize growth, yet there’s often a disconnect within organizations.
 For example, while 84% of decision-makers consider cross-platform analytics very important or critical, less than half (43%) of organizations make use of cross-platform analytic tools.